-5. Can I pay for my own private workouts/tryouts with professional football teams?
+6. Can I pay for my own private workouts/tryouts with professional football teams?

 YES!
-A tryout may extend beyond 48 hours if the individual self-finances additional expenses, including return transportation.
+A tryout may extend beyond 48 hours if you self-finance all additional expenses, including return transportation.
 A self-financed tryout may be for any length of time, provided you do not miss class and the workouts are entirely self-financed.

-6. Can any other individual (e.g., agent, runner or ''advisor'') pay for my private workouts/tryouts with professional teams?
+7. Can any other individual (e.g., agent, runner or "advisor") pay for my private workouts/tryouts with professional teams?